-The Company will review and update its Whistleblower policy and procedure to ensure ongoing compliance with changing legal requirements.
+The Company will review and update its Whistleblower policy and procedure to ensure ongoing compliance with changing legal requirements in all jurisdictions it operates in, where applicable laws prevail, they supersede the PMP Group Policy.

 By adhering to this Policy and complying with the Whistleblower procedures, the Company aims to maintain a culture of integrity, trust and transparency throughout its operations.